japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 | Trigger

 | [[cancelAllJobs]] cancelAllJobs
-| xref:scheduler:DAGSchedulerEvent.adoc#AllJobsCancelled[AllJobsCancelled]
+| scheduler:DAGSchedulerEvent.md#AllJobsCancelled[AllJobsCancelled]
-| SparkContext is requested to xref:ROOT:SparkContext.adoc#cancelAllJobs[cancel all running or scheduled Spark jobs]
+| SparkContext is requested to ROOT:SparkContext.md#cancelAllJobs[cancel all running or scheduled Spark jobs]

 | [[cancelJob]] cancelJob
-| xref:scheduler:DAGSchedulerEvent.adoc#JobCancelled[JobCancelled]
+| scheduler:DAGSchedulerEvent.md#JobCancelled[JobCancelled]
-| xref:ROOT:SparkContext.adoc#cancelJob[SparkContext] or xref:scheduler:spark-scheduler-JobWaiter.adoc[JobWaiter] are requested to cancel a Spark job
+| ROOT:SparkContext.md#cancelJob[SparkContext] or scheduler:spark-scheduler-JobWaiter.md[JobWaiter] are requested to cancel a Spark job

 | [[cancelJobGroup]] cancelJobGroup
-| xref:scheduler:DAGSchedulerEvent.adoc#JobGroupCancelled[JobGroupCancelled]
+| scheduler:DAGSchedulerEvent.md#JobGroupCancelled[JobGroupCancelled]
-| SparkContext is requested to xref:ROOT:SparkContext.adoc#cancelJobGroup[cancel a job group]
+| SparkContext is requested to ROOT:SparkContext.md#cancelJobGroup[cancel a job group]

 | [[cancelStage]] cancelStage
-| xref:scheduler:DAGSchedulerEvent.adoc#StageCancelled[StageCancelled]
+| scheduler:DAGSchedulerEvent.md#StageCancelled[StageCancelled]
-| SparkContext is requested to xref:ROOT:SparkContext.adoc#cancelStage[cancel a stage]
+| SparkContext is requested to ROOT:SparkContext.md#cancelStage[cancel a stage]

 | [[executorAdded]] executorAdded
-| xref:scheduler:DAGSchedulerEvent.adoc#ExecutorAdded[ExecutorAdded]
+| scheduler:DAGSchedulerEvent.md#ExecutorAdded[ExecutorAdded]
-| TaskSchedulerImpl is requested to xref:scheduler:TaskSchedulerImpl.adoc#resourceOffers[handle resource offers] (and a new executor is found in the resource offers)
+| TaskSchedulerImpl is requested to scheduler:TaskSchedulerImpl.md#resourceOffers[handle resource offers] (and a new executor is found in the resource offers)

 | [[executorLost]] executorLost
-| xref:scheduler:DAGSchedulerEvent.adoc#ExecutorLost[ExecutorLost]
+| scheduler:DAGSchedulerEvent.md#ExecutorLost[ExecutorLost]
-| TaskSchedulerImpl is requested to xref:scheduler:TaskSchedulerImpl.adoc#statusUpdate[handle a task status update] (and a task gets lost which is used to indicate that the executor got broken and hence should be considered lost) or xref:scheduler:TaskSchedulerImpl.adoc#executorLost[executorLost]
+| TaskSchedulerImpl is requested to scheduler:TaskSchedulerImpl.md#statusUpdate[handle a task status update] (and a task gets lost which is used to indicate that the executor got broken and hence should be considered lost) or scheduler:TaskSchedulerImpl.md#executorLost[executorLost]

 | [[runApproximateJob]] runApproximateJob
-| xref:scheduler:DAGSchedulerEvent.adoc#JobSubmitted[JobSubmitted]
+| scheduler:DAGSchedulerEvent.md#JobSubmitted[JobSubmitted]
-| SparkContext is requested to xref:ROOT:SparkContext.adoc#runApproximateJob[run an approximate job]
+| SparkContext is requested to ROOT:SparkContext.md#runApproximateJob[run an approximate job]

 | [[speculativeTaskSubmitted]] speculativeTaskSubmitted
-| xref:scheduler:DAGSchedulerEvent.adoc#SpeculativeTaskSubmitted[SpeculativeTaskSubmitted]
+| scheduler:DAGSchedulerEvent.md#SpeculativeTaskSubmitted[SpeculativeTaskSubmitted]
 |

 | [[submitJob]] submitJob
-| xref:scheduler:DAGSchedulerEvent.adoc#JobSubmitted[JobSubmitted]
+| scheduler:DAGSchedulerEvent.md#JobSubmitted[JobSubmitted]
 a|

-* SparkContext is requested to xref:ROOT:SparkContext.adoc#submitJob[submits a job]
+* SparkContext is requested to ROOT:SparkContext.md#submitJob[submits a job]

 * DAGScheduler is requested to <<runJob, run a job>>

 | [[submitMapStage]] submitMapStage
-| xref:scheduler:DAGSchedulerEvent.adoc#MapStageSubmitted[MapStageSubmitted]
+| scheduler:DAGSchedulerEvent.md#MapStageSubmitted[MapStageSubmitted]
-| SparkContext is requested to xref:ROOT:SparkContext.adoc#submitMapStage[submit a MapStage for execution].
+| SparkContext is requested to ROOT:SparkContext.md#submitMapStage[submit a MapStage for execution].

 | [[taskEnded]] taskEnded
-| xref:scheduler:DAGSchedulerEvent.adoc#CompletionEvent[CompletionEvent]
+| scheduler:DAGSchedulerEvent.md#CompletionEvent[CompletionEvent]
-| TaskSetManager is requested to xref:scheduler:TaskSetManager.adoc#handleSuccessfulTask[handleSuccessfulTask], xref:scheduler:TaskSetManager.adoc#handleFailedTask[handleFailedTask], and xref:scheduler:TaskSetManager.adoc#executorLost[executorLost]
+| TaskSetManager is requested to scheduler:TaskSetManager.md#handleSuccessfulTask[handleSuccessfulTask], scheduler:TaskSetManager.md#handleFailedTask[handleFailedTask], and scheduler:TaskSetManager.md#executorLost[executorLost]

 | [[taskGettingResult]] taskGettingResult
-| xref:scheduler:DAGSchedulerEvent.adoc#GettingResultEvent[GettingResultEvent]
+| scheduler:DAGSchedulerEvent.md#GettingResultEvent[GettingResultEvent]
-| TaskSetManager is requested to xref:scheduler:TaskSetManager.adoc#handleTaskGettingResult[handle a task fetching result]
+| TaskSetManager is requested to scheduler:TaskSetManager.md#handleTaskGettingResult[handle a task fetching result]

 | [[taskSetFailed]] taskSetFailed
-| xref:scheduler:DAGSchedulerEvent.adoc#TaskSetFailed[TaskSetFailed]
+| scheduler:DAGSchedulerEvent.md#TaskSetFailed[TaskSetFailed]
-| TaskSetManager is requested to xref:scheduler:TaskSetManager.adoc#abort[abort]
+| TaskSetManager is requested to scheduler:TaskSetManager.md#abort[abort]

 | [[taskStarted]] taskStarted
-| xref:scheduler:DAGSchedulerEvent.adoc#BeginEvent[BeginEvent]
+| scheduler:DAGSchedulerEvent.md#BeginEvent[BeginEvent]
-| TaskSetManager is requested to xref:scheduler:TaskSetManager.adoc#resourceOffer[start a task]
+| TaskSetManager is requested to scheduler:TaskSetManager.md#resourceOffer[start a task]

 | [[workerRemoved]] workerRemoved
-| xref:scheduler:DAGSchedulerEvent.adoc#WorkerRemoved[WorkerRemoved]
+| scheduler:DAGSchedulerEvent.md#WorkerRemoved[WorkerRemoved]
-| TaskSchedulerImpl is requested to xref:scheduler:TaskSchedulerImpl.adoc#workerRemoved[handle a removed worker event]
+| TaskSchedulerImpl is requested to scheduler:TaskSchedulerImpl.md#workerRemoved[handle a removed worker event]

 |===

 == [[taskScheduler]] DAGScheduler and TaskScheduler

-DAGScheduler is given a xref:scheduler:TaskScheduler.adoc[TaskScheduler] when <<creating-instance, created>>.
+DAGScheduler is given a scheduler:TaskScheduler.md[TaskScheduler] when <<creating-instance, created>>.

 DAGScheduler uses the TaskScheduler for the following: